TechsCode-Team/UltraScoreboardsWiki/overview/permissions.md

 # Permissions
-Here is a list of all the permissions that can be used
+Here is a list of all the permissions that can be used.
 <br>

 * `ultrascoreboards.admin`